 The past is a mosaic of tiny pieces, each piece a fragment of a larger picture.
 Today, visitors who come to view the Derby each autumn at Randwick, happen to see one of the world’s great classics contested on one of the world’s great racecourses.
 It is and has been for more than 150 years, an established convention of the Australian Turf.
 It presents a very large picture, but is a mosaic nonetheless, made up of many tiny pieces from many people over many years.
 How, one might ask, did it all begin?

-Well, the first recorded horse race in Australia took place at Parramatta on 30th April 1810, when two racehorses named Parramatta and Belfast were matched against each other.
+Well, the first recorded horse race in Australia took place at Parramatta on 30 April 1810, when two racehorses named Parramatta and Belfast were matched against each other.
 The balance of the afternoon was occupied by cockfighting, wheelbarrow racing, sack jumping, and a women’s race.
 The very first official race meeting to be conducted in Sydney took place later that same year in Hyde Park in October 1810 and extended over three days viz.
-Monday 15th, Wednesday, 17th and Friday 19th.
-Formerly referred to by various names such as “The Common”; “Exercising Ground”; “Cricket Ground”; and “Race Course”, Hyde Park back then was really nothing more than open ground cleared of bush, but it served as a community common to which the public had access and which became something of a meeting place and sporting rendezvous.
+Monday 15, Wednesday 17, and Friday 19.
+Formerly referred to by various names such as “The Common”; “Exercising Ground”; “Cricket Ground”; and “Race Course”, Hyde Park back then was really nothing more than open ground cleared of the bush, but it served as a community common to which the public had access and which became something of a meeting place and sporting rendezvous.

 Mounted officers of the 73rd Regiment often informally raced their horses against each other on the ground, and the impetus for the first race meeting had primarily come from them.
 A gathering of those interested in subscribing to the races took place in the Officers’ Mess Room in early June of that year.
 His Excellency Governor Lachlan Macquarie and his wife each extended patronage to the cause.
 A plate, a cup, and a purse – each to the value of fifty guineas and given in turn by the Subscribers, the Ladies of the Colony, and the Magistrates – were run for during the week as well as several match races on the side.
 Lieutenant Governor O’Connell was elected as one of the stewards for proceedings.